Need a book or journal article from another Rutgers Library? We'll get it for you!

 - The item is in a Reference collection (REF) and you would like delivery to your local Rutgers library for 5 days of In-Library use.

-- The item is in a noncirculating library (ART, JAZZ, SPCOL/UA) or has a Type-Circulate? code ending in "-N" and you need delivery to a different Rutgers campus for 5 days of In-Library use (Camden, New Brunswick/Piscataway, Newark).
+- • The item is in a noncirculating library (ART, JAZZ, SPCOL/UA) or has a Type-Circulate? code ending in "-N" and you need delivery to a different Rutgers location for 5 days of In-Library use (Camden, New Brunswick/Piscataway, Newark).

 If all Rutgers copies of a book are CHECKEDOUT, search the PALCI catalog and if the item is available, place an E-ZBorrow request for quick delivery from another academic library.
 You may also recall a CHECKEDOUT item in the Library Catalog using the "Book Delivery/Recall" option and request delivery to any Rutgers pickup library.
 The person who currently has the item will be notified to bring it back within 14 days.